Wiltshire Cricket Outcomes

 Grounds to Play is the current national strategy from ECB and it covers the period 2010-2013, providing the template for growth over that period.
 It follows on from the previous strategic document Building Partnerships.

-Sitting alongside all other strategic documents is a paper that the ECB released to support county boards entitled Nine Characteristics of a High Performing Cricket Board.
-This document supports county boards with their governance and strategic capabilities and in Wiltshire the document is used for self assessment purposes when identifying priority areas for improvement in order to become a higher performing cricket board.
+Sitting alongside all other strategic documents is a paper that the ECB released to support county boards entitled Eight Characteristics of a High Performing Cricket Board.
+This document supports county boards with their governance and strategic capabilities and in Wiltshire the document is used for self assessment purposes when identifying priority areas for improvement in order to become a higher performing cricket board (see above).

 ECB National Club Strategy